 Mastering training load is a vital skill for athletes as it enables them to sidestep a vast majority of overuse injuries throughout their careers.

-A training error is when you have a random or unavoidable lapse in acute workload (illness, weather, holiday etc).
-While a training mistake can be when you try to overcompensate to make up for the error.
+A training load mistake is when you have a random or unavoidable lapse in acute workload (illness, weather, holiday etc).
+A training load error occurs when you try to overcompensate to make up for the mistake.

-Training errors can also be accidental spikes in training volume due to tournaments.
-Errors are often unavoidable, but mistakes are when you try to play catch up and get the reloading wrong.
+Training mistakes can also be accidental spikes in training volume due to tournaments.
+These mistakes are often unavoidable, but errors occur when you try to play catch up and get the reloading wrong.

 There is sometimes a lag between when you made the training mistake and when the injury strikes.
 Stress fractures can take 3-5 weeks to show up, while things like Osgood Schlatters can appear settled or cured but re-appear 7-14 days after a spike in training load.
 This is one of the key reasons it’s important that you complete the entire seven program as a minimum, even if your knees are pain free already.